 Can DOs write prescriptions?

-Yes, a Doctor of Osteopathic Medicine can write prescriptions, just like an MD.
+Yes, a Doctor from osteopathic medical schools can write prescriptions, just like an MD.

 Which is more difficult to obtain, a DO or an MD?

-A DO degree is more challenging to obtain simply because there are far fewer schools with DO programs, and therefore the rejection rate is higher.
+Getting a DO degree is harder because there aren’t many schools that offer DO programs, so more people get turned down.
 However, there is possibly some correlation between the slightly higher GPA average of MD students and the difficulty of MD programs.
+So an MD degree is slightly easier to get.

 Do DOs have lower MCAT scores?